-Various Kel McNaughton curved profile scrapers
+Various Kel McNaughton

 Scrapers have a bad reputation with many woodturners.
 I've heard many horror stories through the years of turnings that were ruined, or damaged by the use of a scraper.
 I've also heard turners say that scrapers are an "Ill wind that blows no good" and only tear the grain, making the surface worse than when you started.
 Still others say that cutting is always better than scraping, so why scrape at all?

 The fact is that scrapers have a bad reputation for sure, but it is largely undeserved.
 Using any tool improperly can result in torn grain, or surface damage.
 When used properly and with a fresh edge, scrapers are as useful as any other tool in your inventory.
 When used in a shear scraping mode (with the cutting edge held at a sheer angle of approximately 45 to 55 degrees), scrapers can leave the wood surface smooth enough to start sanding at 320-grit, substantially reducing your abrasive protocol.